harpocrates-project/distributed_hhe_ppml/README.md

   ```

 - The `DataFile` message contains a single field:
      - `filename`: A string that specifies the name of the file (existing on the CSP component file system) containing the data to be used for model evaluation.
+The file name usually consists of two parts, where the first part is the patient ID and the second part is the analyst ID, e.g., `c000101_387797b2-2ac4-4373-9097-969c81e8f96f.bin`.
 - Similar to the previous RPC, the `Empty` return type is utilised to provide an acknowledgment of completion.